 During her talk, Chapman-Hughes remarked that “Organizational awareness and visibility is key.”

-This remains poignant whether focused on oneself or expended to the automation industry.
+This remains poignant whether focused on oneself or expended to the automation software industry.